22388o/LNPBP-00xx/lnpbp-00xx.md

 ## Abstract

-The work introduces short 64-bit identifiers able to uniquely distinguish bitcoin blocks, transactions, transaction inputs and outputs for both on-chain transactions and off-chain transactions, representing sufficient collision resistance for the common tasks of  blockchain and transaction data indexing, search and compact archive storage.
-This format may be useful for different Layer 2 and 3 applications, as well as user-based clients and indexing services.

 ## Background

-Bitcoin transactions are normally identified by 256-bit integers, representing double SHA256 hashes of the conservative transaction data serialized according to the original Satoshi Bitcoin client code [1] and SegWit BIP-141 specification [2].
-These identifiers are unique: two distinct transactions has probability of ~2^256 that their identifiers would collide.
-While such security is undoubtedly required to maintain global identifiers for all possible  transactions, for the transactions already included in Bitcoin blockchain it may be unnecessary for multiple cases.
-The main drawback of using 256-bit integers is inconveniences for normal computing tasks: modern CPUs and databases can easily handle up to 64-bit integers, but not 256-bit.
-This introduces unnecessary load for indexing and search tasks; increases storage requirements and network traffic.

-Lightning network protocol (LNP) has introduced the use of short channel identifiers [3],  a 64-bit integers composed of the channel funding transaction
-data:

-* block height (occupying the most significant 3 bytes)
-* transaction index within the block (the next 3 bytes)
-* output index funding the channel (least significant 2 bytes)

-The introduction of this data structure was reasonable, since Lightning network operates only channels funded with transactions secure from deep re-orgs, thus introduction of blockchain-based identifiers was safe.

-Here we propose more generic scheme, that follows the design ideas from LNP extending the concept of short identifiers beyond addressing transaction outputs only.

-## Motivation

-Normally, references to blockchain blocks, transactions, their inputs and outputs occupy 32 - or up to 37 bytes (in case of inputs/outputs).
-For the existing set of transactions residing in blockchain just listing all existing data will  require gigabytes of storage space.
-Many user applications and services, However, require cross-referencing and indexing - like `JOIN` SQL queries connecting different tables (like transactions, outputs and inputs) with primary/foreign keys, where the keys are 32-byte values.
-This is both extremely inefficient in terms of performance and index storage space.
-While it may be a normal practice to use incremental 32-bit indexing, the full identifiers still should be kept, and two different databases created by the same software after some re-orgs will not match by their indexes.

-Thus, we are proposing a format for 64-bit identifiers, that are both collision- and reorg-resistant (with ~1/256 probability) and can be used for an efficient indexing, primary/foreign key values and referencing.

 ## Specification

 ### Bitwise structure of the identifier

-The identifier is a 64-bit number, where  value of the most significant bit defines format for the rest of the bits.
-This first bit represents a flag distinguishing on-chain and off-chain transactions and items.
-If the flag is set to 0, the bits MUST have the following meaning:

 ```
 _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _   _ _ _ _  _ _ _ _